 Going into most games without any expectations is a fair approach, but you can’t help but want a triple-A title to be as good as the price tag you paid.
 While these indie titles don’t break the bank, your time is invaluable (at least tell yourself that), and although Bucket Knight won’t be interfering with you walking the dog or eating three meals a day, you’d like to think that it has enough appeal to keep playing.
 Sadly, it doesn’t.
 There isn’t enough variety or dare I say, fun involved that encourages repeat plays.
 Though I didn’t hate Bucket Knight – it’s far from a bad game, it’s just somewhat uninspiring and lacks any selling points for it to stand out in an overcrowded genre.

-The controls are simple enough, and your character behaves in a timely fashion.
 If this were an 8-bit title you played from yesteryear, then there would be that element of nostalgia and having played it in the past, all the flaws are dismissed as it reminds you of your childhood.
 As a new title, it doesn’t have that same connection so needs to make an impact early on.
 Bucket Knight doesn’t do that and instead seems like a run-of-the-mill platform game without many distinguishing features.
 It always pains me to give a negative appraisal on a title as I’m sure a lot has been sacrificed to make these titles, but as an end-user, I can’t share the enthusiasm as overall, the game felt quite flat.

 Let me reiterate: Bucket Knight isn’t a bad game, but considering we’re spoilt for choice with some much better platform titles on the Switch, I can’t endorse this as a must buy, at the same time, I’m against discouraging you from buying it – you may like it more than I do.
 One element that needs to be addressed though is the respawn/repeat button.
 Play the game without getting hit then inadvertently hit this button as you’ll restart the level.
 The point of this completely escapes me as if you die, the reloading of the level is swift, so I don’t understand why it was included.
 In my experience, I would be running along and shooting everything in sight, jump up to the next platform but instead teleport back to the beginning with all enemies respawning.
 If Bucket Knight were a racing game and you needed to respawn on the track, I’d get it.
 In a platform game where everything becomes a clean slate?
 Pointless.